tantry7/Cartoon-Image---GAN/README.md

 Generating Acrtoon faces using a Deep Convolutional Generative Adversarial Network (DCGAN).

-# Dataset used The dataset is taken from Kaggle over [here](https://google.github.io/cartoonset/download.html).
+# Dataset
-processed using a face detector based on the repo https://github.com/nagadomi/lbpcascade_animeface.
+The dataset is taken from [here](https://google.github.io/cartoonset/download.html). processed using a face detector based on the repo https://github.com/nagadomi/lbpcascade_animeface.
 The dataset contains images of size 64 by 64 pixels.
 # Objective